 The ADN-AE’s <node> resource hosted on the IN-CSE has a child <schedule> resource and the IN-CSE has permissions to update it.
 The ADN-AE has a <subscription> to its <schedule> resource and when it receives a notification from the IN-CSE it updates its communication schedule accordingly.

 The ASN/MN-CSE’s <node> resource hosted on the IN-CSE has a child <schedule> resource and the IN-CSE has permissions to update it.
 The ASN/MN-CSE has a <subscription> to its <schedule> resource and when it receives a notification from the IN-CSE it updates its communication schedule accordingly.

+The IN-CSE shall create a 3GPPeNodeB resource.

 Step 1: IN-CSE issues a Network Status Request